yuekaizhang/dynamo/docs/guides/dynamo_serve.md

     ...
 ```

-Note that our prebuilt components have the maximal set of dependancies needed to run the component.
-This allows you to plug in different components to the same graph to create different architectures.
-When you write your own components, you can be as flexible as you'd like.
+Note that our prebuilt components have the maximal set of dependancies needed to run the component, which allows you to plug different components into the same graph to create different architectures.
+When writing your own components, you can be as flexible as you like.

-### 2. Define your graph
+#### Define your graph

 ```python
 # graphs/agg.py